-اۃا Disclosure Questions P1 P2 P3 P4 P5 P6 P7 P8 Ь9 œ Details of the highest authority responsible for implementation and oversight of the Business Responsibility policy (ies).
-Mr. Thompson Mr. Thompson Gnanam, Managing Director and Global CEO (DIN-07865431) aging Director and Global C EO (DII N-07865431) တ် Does the entity have a specified Committee of the Board/ Director responsible for decision making on sustainability related issues?
+Dis Disclosure Questions P1 P2 P3 P4 P5 P6 P7 Ъ8 6d α 8.
+Details of the highest authority responsible for implementation and oversight of the Business Responsibility policy (ies). ı Gnanam, Mar aging Directo Mr. Thompson Gnanam, Managing Director and Global CEO (DIN-07865431) E0 (DIN-0786 5431) 0 Does the entity have a specified Committee of the Board/ Director responsible for decision making on sustainability related issues?
 (Yes / No).
 If yes, provide details.
-The Company related issues. has in place a n Executive le vel ESG foru т сот The Company has in place an Executive level ESG forum comprising of various functional heads to oversee the sustainability elated issues. unctional heads to oversee the sustainability
+The Company related issues. has in place an Executive l evel ESG forur n comprising of various funct ional head s to oversee The Company has in place an Executive level ESG forum comprising of various functional heads to oversee the sustainability elated issues.